Hi there, my name is Chloe Looker & you’re looking at my graphic design portfolio. Thanks for stopping by!

 Through the development of the series, I also created a template to be used for future campaigns showcasing the entrepreneurs they support.

-From both of these, I extrapolated a series of plug and play design assets (the various cut out shapes) ICA can use for future social media design needs.
+I then extrapolated a series of plug and play design assets (the various cut out shapes) which ICA can use for future social media design needs.

 Typefaces used Rational.